-I am concerned about the children with special needs and would like to see Issaquah schools strengthen their already outstanding
+I am concerned about the children with special needs and would like to see Issaguah schools strengthen their already outstanding programs for them.

 We live in a world that is becoming increasingly aware of our interdependence and interconnectedness.
 Therefore, I would encourage curriculums that prepare our youth to think and act as responsible global citizens.